 They’ve put themselves in this position because right measurement foundation hasn’t been built.
 The data’s there.
 It’s just not easy to access, it’s siloed, and it’s not clear how to identify signals from the noise.

-However, raw data alone is often difficult to interpret and act upon.
-That’s where data modeling comes in—by transforming raw data into meaningful information, data modeling helps marketers to turn data into actionable insights and to make informed decisions that drive business success.
+Once your team is able to remove the siloes, the raw data alone is often difficult to interpret and act upon.
+That’s where data modeling comes in—by transforming raw data into meaningful insights, data modeling helps your team turn data into actionable insights and to make informed decisions that drive business success.

-Whether it’s predicting future trends, optimizing marketing campaigns, or delivering personalized experiences to customers, data modeling is a crucial tool for marketers looking to stay ahead in today’s fast-paced and data-driven business environment.
+Whether it’s predicting future outcomes, optimizing marketing campaigns, or delivering personalized experiences to customers, data modeling is a crucial exercise for CMOs and Heads of Marketing looking to crush it.

 In this article, we’ll discuss the importance of data modeling for marketers and the benefits it provides.
-Then we’ll show you how to implement a data model and how Interrupt Media can help with this process.
+Then we’ll outline how to implement a data model and how Interrupt Media can help with this process.

 What is a Data Model?

 If you’re newer to the fascinating world of marketing analytics, a data model is a graphical visualization of data that is used to define the structure of data and the relationships between different data entities.
 It is an essential component of data management and hygiene, as it helps to ensure that datasets are properly organized, structured, and stored in a way that supports the specific needs and objectives of an organization.